7 Ways to Stay on Track with Retirement Goals

 We’re not saying that $1 million is the magic number, but the example highlights that consistency, starting early, and the magic of compounding can help you reap big rewards.

-We assist you by advocating a diversified portfolio that generally includes stocks, bonds, fixed income and more.
+We assist you by advocating a diversified portfolio that generally includes stocks, bonds, fixed income, and more.
 While much work goes into the individually crafted plans we recommend, much of what we counsel is based on the evidence that long-term exposure to stocks has outperformed simple savings accounts.

 We help to bridge the divide between the simple savings account and a diversified portfolio.

-- Never stop saving
+Never stop saving

 Why aren’t we saving?
 According to the survey, 38% of working Americans have too many expenses.
-For example, on average, Americans shell out more than $2,900 a year on restaurants, prepared drinks and lottery tickets.
+For example, on average, Americans shell out more than $2,900 a year on restaurants, prepared drinks, and lottery tickets.

-We aren’t saying that a spartan existence that eliminates frills, fun and entertainment is the path to take.
+We aren’t saying that a Spartan existence that eliminates frills, fun, and entertainment is the path to take.
 Instead, examine your expenditures closely.
-You might quickly find ways to cutback while still enjoying life’s pleasures.
+You might quickly find ways to cut back while still enjoying life’s pleasures.
 And consider paying yourself first when you receive your check by setting up an automatic payment into savings.

-Retirement savings is a key component
+Retirement savings are a key component

 If you want to stay on track for retirement, the importance of regular contributions to a retirement fund is critical.